 RSI = 100 – 100 / (1 + RS)

 RS = Average Gain over specified period/ Average loss over the same period

 The default setting for Relative Strength Index is 14, but you may change this value to decrease or increase sensitivity based on your requirement.

 For instance, 12-day RSI is more likely to reach overbought or oversold levels than 24-day RSI.

-Apart from reading overbought and oversold condition, there are certain special features in RSI.
+Apart from reading overbought and oversold condition, there are certain special features in relative strength index.
 Those are as follows-

 1. Trendline Application

-It is an interesting fact that RSI and the closing chart almost go hand in hand.
+It is an interesting fact that relative strength index and the closing chart almost go hand in hand.

 Sometimes it becomes difficult to differentiate which one is RSI and which one is the closing chart.